gerph/riscos64-status/features/Module_WindowManager_Templates.md

 This subcomponent implements that functionality independant of any other Wimp functions.
 This means that it can be provided well in advance of the rest of the system.

+The expectation is that there will be both command line versions of the implementation that can be used for testing, and a fake module which implements the equivalent of the WindowManager SWI calls.
+This should mean that the subsequent integration to create the WindowManager itself just has to hook the defined SWIs into the existing module.

 ## Documentation

 URL: [PRM](http://www.riscos.com/support/developers/prm/wimp.html)